fmarotta/kaobook/README.md

 ### Ideas

+* [ ] we have redefined the `\@float` environment to provide our own caption style; in the original kaobook we used the floatrow package.
+Explore the tradeoffs of the approaches.
 * [ ] separate package for margin material with the following interface
   * `\sidepar{<text>}` uses notecolumn: it floats and it breaks across pages
   * `\sidepar*{<text>}` uses marginpar: it floats but does not break (consider also the marginfit package)
   * `\sidepar[<offset>]{<text>}` uses marginnote: its position is fixed
+* [ ] prevent side citations to break (https://github.com/fmarotta/kaobook/pull/306#issuecomment-3689017924)
+* [ ] consider extending the marginpar layer beyond textheight, to emulate marginpar
+* [ ] the footmisc documentation discusses the limitations of marginpar, compare with makenote.
 * [ ] automatic detection of floating environments (through `\if@minipage`, see ltfloat.dtx in standard LaTeX) and use of the fixed version of `\sidenote`.
 Old kaobook had this, now I'm not sure we need it since `\makenote` is not floating like `\marginpar`.
 * [ ] make space for sidecaptions with notecolumn
   * using makenote for captions is tricky because of floating. the figure may end up just after a very long note, which would push the caption down. is it possible to put a barrier or reserve some space so that the sidecaption has priority over other notes?
 We can use `\syncwithnotecolumn` before and after the sidecaption's content, but it's a big tradeoff since the figure will shift down.